 You can download your requested data with the files from your e-mail notification.
-There are different possibilities and tools to do this.
-If you're unsure, which one to use, please refer to the according FAQ Answer.

 HTTP download

 If you open html.txt this file contains a list of http links that you can feed to a unix commandline tool like wget or curl or even use in a browser.